-The Company has recorded a provision of \$500,000 for the potential liability that may arise from the business of FGE prior to its acquisition by the Company, which is included in accrued expenses and other liabilities on the Company's consolidated balance sheet as of December 31, 2011.
+The Company has recorded a provision of \$500,000 for the potential liability that may arise from the business of FGE prior to its acquisition by the Company.
 Under the acquisition agreement of FGE by Vasomedical, the former shareholders of FGE have fully indemnified Vasomedical against any undisclosed liabilities and the Company believes that any liability that may arise should be recoverable from these former shareholders.